Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 Now you can create a custom configuration file by specifying values for these parameters and paths.

-To run the simulation with your custom configuration file, follow the same steps described in the *Running the Simulation and Plotting Results* section, but replace *configuration.txt* with the name of your custom configuration file.
+To run the simulation with your custom configuration file, as explained in the *Running the Simulation and Plotting Results* section, you should specify it as a command-line argument.

 ### Project Files